LT-IntroToAI-SY2526/assignment6-part1-per3-aschildgen/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+We split the data into training and testing sets to evaluate how well the model preforms on new, unseen data.
+If we trained the model on the same data we tested it on, the model would most likely preform perfectly on that data, however would fail to extrapolate its knowledge to unseen data.
+My reasearch says this is called overfitting, "where the model memorizes instead of learning the underlying pattern."